OmniVision Technologies

-OmniVision Technologies Inc. is an American subsidiary of Chinese semiconductor device and mixed-signal integrated circuit design house Will Semiconductor.
+OmniVision Technologies Inc. is an American subsidiary of Chinese semiconductor device and mixed-signal integrated circuit design house OmniVision Group.
 The company designs and develops digital imaging products for use in mobile phones, laptops, netbooks, webcams, security, entertainment, automotive and medical imaging systems.
 Headquartered in Santa Clara, California, OmniVision Technologies has offices in the US, Western Europe and Asia.

 In 2016, OmniVision was acquired by a consortium of Chinese investors consisting of Hua Capital Management Co., Ltd., CITIC Capital and Goldstone Investment Co., Ltd.

 History

 OmniVision was founded in 1995 by Aucera Technology (TAIWAN:奧斯來科技).